Mariners coronavirus testing: Three positives and lots of speculation, but Jerry Dipoto is encouraged

 After six days of workouts with two separate groups of players, there have been noticeable absences — players who have yet to participate in a workout or be seen on the field: outfielder Mallex Smith, utility player Dylan Moore, catcher Joe Hudson, reliever Yoshihisa Hirano and prized outfield prospect Julio Rodriguez.

 So here’s where the speculation comes into play.
 Those are five players who haven’t been on the field for a workout, but the team announced only three overall positive tests.
 Because Dipoto and the Mariners can’t comment on specifics, speculation follows.
 Who actually has tested positive and is quarantining?
 Who is being held out because they came into contact with a positive player?
-Who is out because they might be showing symptoms but not have tested positive?
+Who is out because they might be showing symptoms but have not tested positive?
 Who has had test results in question and must re-test?
 A player must quarantine for 24-48 hours after taking a test to await the results.

 MLB took a fair amount of criticism from players on social media after a myriad of issues over the weekend with testing samples not being taken and results delayed from the lab in Salt Lake City.
 These issues forced several teams to cancel or delay workouts.